Mauriciocr207/Bookify/.github/PULL_REQUEST_TEMPLATE/feature_template.md

-# 🚀 Feature Request: [Título descriptivo de la funcionalidad]
+# 🚀 Feature Request: [Descriptive title of the feature]

-## 📝 Descripción
+## 📝 Description
-Describe claramente la nueva funcionalidad o mejora que este Pull Request introduce al proyecto.
+Clearly describe the new functionality or improvement that this Pull Request introduces to the project.

-- ¿Qué problema resuelve esta funcionalidad?
+- What problem does this functionality solve?
-- ¿Cómo mejora la experiencia del usuario o el sistema?
+- How does it improve the user experience or the system?

-## ✅ Criterios de aceptación
+## ✅ Acceptance Criteria
-- [ ] Funcionalidad implementada correctamente.
+- [ ] Functionality implemented correctly.
-- [ ] Las pruebas correspondientes están actualizadas y pasan correctamente.
+- [ ] Corresponding tests are updated and pass successfully.
-- [ ] Documentación actualizada con los cambios.
+- [ ] Documentation updated with the changes.

-## 🔗 Recursos adicionales
+## 🔗 Additional Resources
-Incluye cualquier enlace relacionado, como documentación, diseños, mockups o tickets del sistema de seguimiento.
+Include any relevant links such as documentation, designs, mockups, or issue tracker tickets.

-## 📷 Capturas de pantalla o video (si aplica)
+## 📷 Screenshots or video (if applicable)
-Agrega imágenes o gifs que muestren la nueva funcionalidad en acción.
+Add images or GIFs that show the new functionality in action.

 ---

-### 📌 Notas adicionales
+### 📌 Additional Notes
-Cualquier otro detalle importante que el equipo deba considerar.
+Any other important details the team should consider.